iwhalen/claude-plays-rogue/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────╯
 ```

-This is no different than regular old Rogue from the GUI.
+This is no different than regular old Rogue from the GUI (i.e., with `make run-rogue`).

-To exit, sent a CTRL+C signal.
+To exit, send a CTRL+C signal.